 Cover letter body

-Demonstrating in the cover letter body that you have insight into what the hiring manager is looking for demonstrates a win-win attitude.
+Demonstrating in the cover letter body that you have insight into what the hiring manager is looking for shows a win-win attitude.
 Clearly, you are a proactive, strategic problem-solver with excellent research skills.
 Above all, it’s the best evidence you can provide of caring enough about this particular job opportunity to customize your cover letter accordingly.

 Mine the work experience section of your resume for the nuts and bolts of your track record, but take it a value-added step further.
 Never rehash your resume content in the body of your cover letter, but instead provide meaningful context and results-focused interpretation.
 Quantify the cost and efficiency benefits to your past employers in a way that resonates with your future employer.
 Productivity or savings gains that translate into dollar amounts are ideal, but don’t hesitate to share anecdotes that might hit home with the hiring manager.